 You may pay higher interest rates if you are approved.
 Not all applications are denied because of a collection on your credit report.
 If you’re approved, you might be required to pay a higher interest rate to compensate for the increased risk of nonpayment.
 Other services, like cell phone or cable services, may require you to pay an upfront security deposit.
 On a positive note, deposits are returned or credited to your account as long as you pay on time each month.

 You could have a hard time getting a job.
 It seems reasonable that creditors and lenders would penalize you for a having a collection account.
 Unfortunately, some employers also check credit reports on prospective employees.
 Having a collection on your credit report can keep you from getting hired, especially with financial jobs or upper management-level jobs.

 The debt gets passed around from one collector to another.
 Collection agencies typically are assigned a debt for a few months.
 If you haven’t paid in that time, a new collection agency may take over the debt.
-The process can repeat itself several times through the years until you finally pay up.
+The process repeats several times through the years until you finally pay up.
+The debt will never just go away.
 That means you may have to send a new cease and desist letter to stop the calls or a new debt validation letter to force the collector to prove you owe the debt.